BACKGROUND STORIES: LOST AND FOUND

 The newspapers

-All seven lunar newspapers featured in the film are modelled after original Earth newspaper layouts and include revealing details such as: Alien spacecraft is lemon squeezer by Philippe Stark, Tardigrades on the loose, The Big Burn, Kubrick did film first step, Newspaper makes noises on moon despite airless vacuum, and, Drawing of 15-year-old led to surreal film 50 years later.
+All seven lunar newspapers featured in the film are modelled after original Earth newspaper layouts and include revealing details such as: Alien spacecraft is lemon squeezer by Philippe Stark, Tardigrades on the loose, The Big Burn, Kubrick did film first step, Newspaper makes noises on moon despite airless vacuum, and, Drawing of 15-year-old led to surreal film 50 years later, Total AI Takeover.

 The Satellite Dish